acts-project/acts/CONTRIBUTING.md

 ## <a name="review-other-contributions">Review other contributions</a>

+Acts requires that every pull request receives at least one review by a member of the reviewers team before being merged but anyone is welcome to contribute by commenting on code changes.
+You can help reviewing proposed contributions by going to [the "pull requests" section of the Acts (core) Github repository](https://github.com/acts-project/acts-core/pulls).

+As some of the guidelines recommended here require rights granted to the reviewers team, this guide specifically addresses the people in this team.
+The present contribution guide should serve as a good indication of what we expect from code submissions.

+### <a name="apply-labels">Configuring your own PRs and PRs by people with read rights</a>

+* Check if the "request review" label is set (equivalent to WIP tag in title of a MR in Gitlab)
+* Check if the "triage" label is set and configure labels, assignees and milestone for those PR ** Needs at least label "bug", "improvement", "infrastructure" or "new feature"

 ### <a name="approving-a-pull-request">Approving a pull request</a>

-Writing new code is not the only way one can contribute to the Acts project.
-Another greatly appreciated contribution is looking at other proposed contributions to the project.
-The more eyeballs look at a piece of code before it is merged into the Acts repository, the smaller the chances that a bug or other unwanted behaviour is accidentally introduced into the Acts codebase.
-This is why we require that every Acts pull request receives at least one human review before being merged.

-You can help reviewing proposed contributions by going to [the "pull requests" section of the Acts (core) Github repository](https://github.com/acts-project/acts-core/pulls) and having a look at the proposals that are being made here.
-The present contribution guide should serve as a good indication of what we expect from code submissions.
-In addition, please look at the pull request itself:

 * Does its title and description reflect its contents?
 * Do the automated continuous integration tests pass without problems?